knative-extensions/eventing-kafka/pkg/channel/consolidated/README.md

    > installation.

-1. Now that Apache Kafka is installed, you need to configure the `bootstrapServers` value in the `config-kafka` ConfigMap, located inside the `config/400-kafka-config.yaml` file.
+1. Now that Apache Kafka is installed, you need to configure the `brokers` value in the `config-kafka` ConfigMap, located inside the `config/400-kafka-config.yaml` file.

    ```yaml